net-sasu-lib/time-estimator/README.md

-Here's a draft README.md for your project:

 # Time Estimator Library

 A Java library for estimating remaining time in iterative processes.
 This library provides accurate time estimations for tasks with known total work units, using different estimation strategies including moving averages.

 ## Features

+- Easy-to-use API with good developer UX
-- Multiple estimator implementations for different use cases
+- Simple default estimator implementation good for most use cases
-- Accurate time tracking using custom stopwatch implementation
-- Moving average calculations for improved estimation accuracy
-- Support for variable-speed processes
+- Extensible for implementing a better estimator for your specific use case , like variable-speed processes
-- Easy-to-use API

 ## Installation